Occurrence of Right Angles in Vector Spaces Over Finite Fields: Collinear triples

-It is tempting to guess that a $(d-1)$-sphere in $\bb{F}_q^d$ should only grant two points per line and would make our above observation sharp.
-Alas, this is not the case, as spheres of dimension greater than $2$ always contain lines (in the finite field setting).
-In fact, any hypersurface in $(\bar{\bb{F}}_q)^d$ ($\bar{\bb{F}}_q$ is the algebraic closure of $\bb{F}_q$) with degree less than $2d-3$ contains several entire lines (see \cite{Beh}).
-However, for any $d$ we can provide a set $P$ of size $q^{\lfloor \frac{2d}{3} \rfloor}$ for which any line in $\bb{F}_q^d$ contains at most two points of $P$.
-This set is, in essence, a product of graphs of $2$-dimensional paraboloids.
-We let $t$ be any nonsquare in $\bb{F}_q$ and then let
+One may suspect that a $(d-1)$-sphere in $AG(d,q)$ should only grant two points per line and thus be a cap of size $q^{d-1}(1+o(1))$, making our above observation sharp.
+Alas, this is not the case: in $AG(d,q)$, spheres of dimension greater than $3$ always contain lines.
+In particular, let $\vec{x}$ be any unit vector.
+In dimensions $4$ and higher, we can always find an isotropic vector $\vec{v}$ so that $\vec{v} \cdot \vec{x} = 0$.
+Then it is easy to check that the line $\{\vec{x}+t\vec{v}: t \in \bb{F}_q\}$, when viewed as a set of points, is contained in the unit sphere.